AAT Foundation Certificate in Bookkeeping

 How long it takes

-Find out more about where AAT qualifications can take you.
+Find out where an AAT qualification can take you.

 Download this PDF for a detailed view of the qualification and the individual unit learning objectives.